-Your vehicle has a convenience net, which is used to keep small loads, like grocery bags, in place during sharp turns or quick starts and stops.
+You may have a convenience net in the rear of your vehicle to help keep small items, like gloves and light clothing, in place during sharp turns or quick stops and starts.

-The net is not designed for larger, heavier loads.
+The net is not designed to retain these items during off-road use.
+The net is not for larger, heavier items.